 • Graduate Assistantship

-The Joseph A. Unanue Latino Institute
+Executive Director, Joseph A. Unanue Latino Institute

 The inauguration ceremony of the Puerto Rican Institute at Seton Hall University took place on October 17, 1974 in the Galleon Room of the Student Center.
 The welcoming address was given by Rev. Msgr.
 Thomas G. Fahy, President of the University, and among the dignitaries attending was the then Resident Commissioner of Puerto Rico in Washington, DC., The Honorable Jaime Benítez.